bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 *2.1.
 Simulation Variability*

-Contestants may notice that their scores vary between runs when using the same inputs combinations.
+Users may notice that their scores vary between runs when using the same inputs combinations.
 The following items describe the nature of this variance and how we plan to account for it in when differentiating between top-ranked entries.

 <details>
 <summary><strong>Is the simulation deterministic?</strong></summary>